 The Rome Film Fest on Friday unveiled the lineup for its 11th edition, with 44 films in the official selection from 26 nations.

-The focus of the fest, under the artistic direction of Antonio Monda, is on hits from other fall festivals, but the lineup also includes films such as the heavily-anticipated new thriller from Gavin O'Connor The Accountant, starring Ben Affleck and Anna Kendrick.
+The focus of the event, under the artistic direction of Antonio Monda, draws heavily from other fall festivals, but the lineup also includes new films, such as Gavin O'Connor's highly anticipated thriller The Accountant, starring Ben Affleck and Anna Kendrick.

-As previously announced, Barry Jenkins' Moonlight, about a young man struggling to find himself across multiple eras in Miami, will open the fest.
+As previously announced, Barry Jenkins' Moonlight, the story of a young Miami man struggling to find himself across multiple eras, will open the fest.

-A slew of recent Toronto films and other buzzed-about films are once again filling the program this year.
-Among them are Genius by Michael Grandage, Hell or High Water by David Mackenzie, Denial by Mick Jackson, Into the Inferno by Werner Herzog, Manchester by the Sea by Kenneth Lonergan, and Nate Parker's Birth of a Nation.
+A slew of recent Toronto films and other buzzed-about pics are once again filling the program this year.
+Among them are Genius by Michael Grandage, Hell or High Water by David Mackenzie, Denial by Mick Jackson, Into the Inferno by Werner Herzog, Manchester by the Sea by Kenneth Lonergan and The Birth of a Nation by Nate Parker.

-Birth of a Nation has been shrouded in controversy since this past summer when accusations of rape and bullying resurfaced against Parker and the film's co-writer Jean Celestin.
+Birth of a Nation has been shrouded in controversy since this summer when accusations of rape and bullying resurfaced against Parker and the film's co-writer, Jean Celestin.
 The accuser later committed suicide.
-The controversy is beginning to also register in local Italian press.
+The tumult also is beginning to register in local Italian press.

-Among the other guests is Meryl Streep, who will hold court with Rome festival attendees, and will also have her latest film, Stephen Frears' Florence Foster Jenkins at the festival.
-Honorary Oscar recipient Andrzej Wajda will be on hand to speak with audiences as well as presenting his new film Afterimage.
+Meryl Streep will hold court with festival attendees, as well as have her latest film, Stephen Frears' Florence Foster Jenkins, screened at the event.
+Honorary Oscar recipient Andrzej Wajda will be on hand to speak with audiences and present his new film Afterimage.